0auBSQ/ft_turing/README.md

 - The alphabet also contains work alphabet (mostly y and n), which can cause errors if you write them in the input
 - Blocking the machine (attempting an undefined transition) exit the program and refuses the output
 - The final tape state is displayed if output is accepted (n included)
+- The complexity evaluation part is a very simple count which compares itself with common magnitudes

 ## Functions